renniemaharaj/fullstack-docs/README.md

 # Fullstack Docs

-**Fullstack Docs** is a true full-stack documentation designed publishing documents for real-time collaboration, events tracking, and scalable deployment.
+**Fullstack Docs** is a true full-stack documentation designed for publishing documents , events tracking, and scalable deployment.

 ## Features